A Comparison of Singapore’s Peer to Peer (P2P) Lending Platforms: Capital Match, Funding Societies and MoolahSense

 Funding Societies and MoolahSense has a function to automatically invest in your preferred loans.
 For instance, you can pre-select your preferred loan type, interest returns, and industry.
 This way, whenever a new loan comes up, you need not set an alarm during the launch time and frantically click on the loans to get it.
 CapitalMatch, on the other hand, does not have an automatic loan function.

 Note that the automatic loan can be enabled or disabled whenever desired.
 However, you may not get every eligible loan as there may be too many investors who are eligible for a limited amount of loan.

 For MoolahSense, their campaigns typically get funded within 30 seconds.
 As such, they have upgraded their AutoAllocation function.
-The minimum sum of to invest per campaign has been reduced to S$1000 from S$3000.
-It is a free service currently, but may be chargable in future.
+The minimum sum to invest per campaign has been reduced to S$1000 from S$3000.
+It is a free service currently but may be chargeable in the future.
 MoolahSense will provide the investor with a unique AA contract ID number which is allocated on a first come first serve basis.
 They will match your preferences and allocate a loan to you, subject to the funds available in your account of course.
 Once your subscription expires, you can renew your subscription to continue enjoying the Auto-Allocation service.
 If you wish to further boost your priority position within the Auto Allocation pool, you can upgrade to their annual “AA Prime” membership programme for $100 per year.

 Currently, only Funding Societies have a Mobile Application which makes the already user-friendly platform even more hassle-free.
 The app is rather intuitive to use as well.
 For IOS users, you can even choose to login with your thumbprint if you are lazy to type your login details.